The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 It can, at best be justified only as a temporary measure, to gain time while other more fundamental adjustments made to restore equilibrium in the Balance of payments.

-Under this policy, import traffic tariff duties are imposed so as to make the import dearer with an overall aim of checking imports.
+Under this policy, import traffic tariff duties are imposed so as to make the import dearer with the overall aim of checking imports.

-Imports get reduced and Balance of payments becomes favorable.
+Imports get reduced and the Balance of payments becomes favorable.

 Under this mechanism, the government fixes a maximum quantity or value of a commodity to be imported.